-There will be virtually no waste material from the quarry after development phase.
+There will be limited unusable material from the quarry after development phase.
 During development any small material will be used as road, storage area fill.
 Any top soil generated will be stored in the designated top soil storage area as shown on the maps.
 All top soil storage will be seeded per approved reclamation plan.
-Any alabaster material of smaller sizes will be crushed and sold as organic soil conditioner.

 Rock crushing is not approved with this decision.
 Specific rock crushing operations were not clearly identified in the plan of operations.
 When the rock crusher and screens are needed, their use could be considered under a supplemental plan of operations.